taylor-cook/pxgrid-pyshark/README.md

 --service <custom_pxgrid_service>
 --topic <custom_pxgrid_topic>
 ```
+**NOTE** If an existing DB file is found, option to append new data or wipe and start new.
-**NOTE** Linux users will need to run as sudo due to live updates to pxgrid-pyshark pkg files
+**NOTE** Linux users will need to run above commands as "sudo" due to live updates to pxgrid-pyshark pkg files.

 # ISE pxGrid Update Example